easystats/bayestestR/README.md

 different from a single point being infinite).
-Therefore, the idea underlining ROPE is to let the user define an area around the null value enclosing values that are *equivalent to the null* value for practical purposes (Kruschke and Liddell 2018, @kruschke2018rejecting).
+Therefore, the idea underlining ROPE is to let the user define an area around the null value enclosing values that are *equivalent to the null* value for practical purposes (Kruschke & Liddell, 2018, p. @kruschke2018rejecting).

 Kruschke suggests that such null value could be set, by default, to the -0.1 to 0.1 range of a standardized parameter (negligible effect size